 - offer a more attractive look and feel thanks to using native Android / iOS font.

-- Native exchanges much fewer data with the server, which saves the recipient's Internet bandwidth.
+- Native exchanges much less data with the server, which saves the recipient's Internet bandwidth.
 Thanks to an image caching system, images are downloaded only once and can be displayed multiple times.

 - Web In-App is a more flexible form of In-App messaging.
 You can create these messages with almost any content and it will be displayed.